ashfurrow/blog/source/blog/2017-03-30-pocket-cruelty.html.markdown

 END_NARROW

 No one on the Internet seems to have a problem with this uncomfortable truth, even though the game explicitly highlights the same truth that McIntosh did.
-During fights, Mortys will scream in pain, they'll whimper "this just seems really cruel", and they'll exclaim "I don't want to do this anymore!"
+During fights, Mortys will scream in pain, they'll whimper "this just seems really cruel", and they'll exclaim "I don't want to do this any more!"
 And it's all part of the fun.

 So why does this game get critically reviewed as "hilarious" and "quirky" while McIntosh gets threatened on twitter – even when both point out the same reality?
 [Pocket Mortys even gets compared directly to Pokémon](http://www.ign.com/articles/2016/01/12/rick-and-morty-pocket-mortys-review):